 Form G-1145 allows you to request that U.S. Citizenship and Immigration Services (USCIS) send you a notification by email and/or text message once they have received and accepted your application package for processing.
 (That’s why the G-1145 is technically called “e-Notification of Application/Petition Acceptance.”)

-If you are filing a USCIS application package that is sent to a USCIS lockbox—a marriage-based green card application, for example—you should consider filing the G-1145.
+If you are filing a USCIS application package that is sent to a USCIS lockbox—including all marriage green card applications—you should consider filing the G-1145.
 While the G-1145 is not a required form, filing it will ensure that you get notified as early as possible once USCIS has accepted your application for processing.
 (Otherwise you’ll have to wait an extra week or more to be notified by mail, which USCIS sends out whether or not you file the G-1145.)

 When Shouldn’t You File?